-Along with his older brother Brian Keselowski, who's also a Sprint Cup racer, Brad spent his childhood and adolescent years helping his father at the race shop in his hometown, and in 2000, he finally began driving in the Factory Stock division, an entry-level competition and a proving ground for many of today's Sprint Cup drivers.
+Along with his older brother Brian Keselowski, Brad spent his childhood and adolescent years helping his father at the race shop in his hometown, and in 2000, he finally began driving in the Factory Stock division, an entry-level competition and a proving ground for many of today's Sprint Cup drivers.

 Brad started his career in his father's team